 Seed Set:

-Seed set in outcrossed flowers was significantly higher than in self-pollinated flowers (outcrossed mean= 4.
-SE= 0., selfed mean= 3.
-SE=0.36, P0.00).
+Seed set in outcrossed flowers was significantly higher than in self-pollinated flowers (outcrossed mean= 4.7 SE= 0.30, selfed mean= 3.4 SE=0.36, P=0.0068).
 Based on the generalized linear mixed models, the predicted value for seed set for the outcrossing treatment was 4.6 seeds per flower and the value predicted for the selfing treatment was 2.8 seeds per flower.
 The range of seed set in this experiment was between 1 and 19 seeds per flower.
-These results support the hypothesis that the breeding system influences seed production in C. pensylvanica and that outcrossed individuals demonstrate higher reproductive fitness.

 Seed Weight:

-There was no significant difference between the average seed weight of outcrossed and self-pollinated progeny (mean outcrossed=1.12 mg, SE= 0.031, mean selfed= 1.14 mg SE=0.037, P=0.7).
+There was no significant difference between the average seed weight of outcrossed and self-pollinated progeny (mean outcrossed=1.12 mg, SE= 0.031, mean selfed= 1.14 mg SE=0.037, P=0.748).
+The predicted values generated by the linear mixed model were similar to the means of the raw data: 1.14 for selfed treatments and 1.12 for outcrossed.
 The range for average seed weight was between 0.2 and 2.33 mg.

 Discussion:

-This result failed to support the hypothesis that seed weight, a proxy for reproductive fitness, was influenced by the breeding system of C. pensylvanica.The higher seed set resulting from outcrossed flowers of C. pensylvanica when compared to the self-pollination treatment suggests inbreeding depression from long-term selfing as a likely cause of low seed set.
+In this experiment, I found no significant effect of breeding system on seed weight.
+This result failed to support the hypothesis that seed weight, a proxy for reproductive fitness, was influenced by the breeding system of C. pensylvanica.
+My findings are consistent with observations in the literature that mean seed size is relatively invariant across a given species, especially when seeds are produced under similar environmental conditions (Silvertown 1989).

+The higher seed set resulting from outcrossed flowers of C. pensylvanica when compared to the self-pollination treatment suggests inbreeding depression from long-term selfing as a likely cause of low seed set.
+These results support the hypothesis that the breeding system influences seed production in C. pensylvanica and that outcrossed individuals demonstrate higher reproductive fitness.
 While few other studies examine the breeding system of this species directly, the results of this experiment are consistent with Friedman and Barrett’s (2009) study, which found that C. pensylvanica culms that had been bagged for selfing set significantly less seed than open-pollinated stems.

 These results indicate that manipulating the breeding systems of C. pensylvanica to favor outcrossing may be a useful approach to increasing seed production, despite observed seed set being relatively low in both treatments.
 As is consistent with expectations for plants that have been vernalized to accelerate the annual reproductive cycle, the sedges studied in this experiment displayed several irregular floral morphologies including pistillate spikes intermingled or superposed above staminate spikes, or staminate spikes lacking entirely (Vonk Noordegraaf and Welles 1995, Anton Reznicek personal communication).
 While I confirmed that both male and female flowers were viable and receptive even in these arrangements, the full effect of these anomalies on seed development is unknown.
 Because these altered morphologies were equally pervasive across both pollination treatments, the comparative results between treatments are sound, but caution should be used when considering the absolute values for seed set obtained in this experiment in comparison to wild populations with more characteristic floral morphologies.
+While multi-year studies are generally preferred in ecology, the controlled experimental conditions of this greenhouse study were designed to homogenize the growing conditions and environmental factors that typically produce inter-annual variability in ecological studies.
+This controlled setting allows for confidence in this one year study, however, it should be noted that the theory surrounding inbreeding depression addresses effects of long term selfing over multiple generation.
+My study implicates inbreeding depression as the mechanisms reducing seed set in C. pensylvanica, but further study over multiple generations would be needed to confirm this implication.